Domestic Violence and Restraining Orders

 LEGAL GUIDANCE FOR ATLANTA RESIDENTS IN FAMILY LAW MATTERS

 An important legal tool available to victims of domestic violence is a Restraining Order, by which an abuser can be legally barred from contacting the person or persons he or she has victimized.
-If you need assistance in obtaining a Restraining Order, family law attorney Thomas C. Rowsey may be able to assist you.
-He has proudly served Atlanta residents for over two decades in a variety of matters, including those involving domestic violence.
+If you need assistance in obtaining a Restraining Order, family law attorneys at Rowsey & Stelter may be able to assist you.
+We have proudly served Atlanta residents for over two decades in a variety of family law matters, including those involving domestic violence.
 Our clients come from communities throughout Fulton, Cobb, and DeKalb Counties, including Alpharetta, Sandy Springs, Johns Creek, and Roswell.

 WHAT CONSTITUTES DOMESTIC VIOLENCE?